Skip to main content

 Competition Track

 We also invite write-ups from participants of the Predictive AI Evaluation Challenge.
-Papers describe each team's approach to predicting model responses from sparse observations, with methods, results, and lessons learned.
+Papers should describe each team's approach to predicting model responses from sparse observations, with methods, results, and lessons learned.
 Submissions follow the same 4–8 page COLM format as the research track and are reviewed on a later timeline so that final competition results can be included.
-Best Competition Paper will be awarded alongside the workshop's research awards.
+The Best Competition Paper award will be presented alongside the workshop's research awards.

 Competition track deadline: August 15, 2026